I didn't receive an assignment e-mail.

 If the DOI in Question 4a is correct, you have the right article.
 Double-check to make sure that you are using the very first entry in the reference list, and not the first citation as it occurs in the text of the article (they are often different).

-If you have other questions about Question 4:
+If you have difficulty accessing an article via UC-eLinks or a DOI, or have other questions about Question 4:

 If you have other questions about Question 5: